goodwi11/Documentation_en/docs/source/generators/safepage.rst

 .. important::
  For best results use an updated version of the generator: **SafePage V2.0!**

-**Step 1.** Select the **SafePage** generator on the generation page and choose a theme from the provided list in the corresponding "Theme" field that best suits your keywords or creative.
+**Step 1.** Select the **SafePage** generator on the generation page and choose a theme from the provided list in the corresponding "Theme" filed that best suits your keywords or creative.

 | **Step 2.** Enter the keywords and domain name in the corresponding fields.
 | Keywords Example (separate by commas): `key, keyword1, keyword2`